MierenManz/v8_format/readme.md

 - Date
 - Regex
 - Error

+These do not work outside of v8 or v8 bindings due to them serializing into a ID that v8 holds the value for.

 - SharedArrayBuffer (not usable outside v8)
 - WebAssembly.Module (not usable outside v8)
 - WebAssembly.Memory (not usable outside v8)